nadroj0-0/Engineering-for-Data-Analysis-COMP0235-coursework/infra/README.md

 # Ansible Playbooks

-This directory contains the Ansible playbooks and roles used to provision all nodes in the cluster after virtual machines have been created.
+This directory contains the Ansible playbooks and roles used to provision all nodes in the cluster.

-The main entry point is `full.yaml`, which orchestrates configuration across the host, storage node, and worker nodes.

 ---

-## `full.yaml`
+## full.yaml

 Top-level orchestration playbook.